KittenzExe/YarnModpack/README.md

 ## 📥 Instalation Guide

 > [!WARNING]
-> The Yarn Modpack doesn't currently have automatic updating.
-Please see below for more info.
+> The Yarn Modpack has packwiz updating for prism launcher.
+Other launchers may vary.
+See below.

 ### 🚀 Prism Launcher (Recommended)